SUSTAINABLE DEVELOPMENT INFORMATION

 HOW DO YOU AVOID BLISTERS?

 A waterproof shoe will be less breathable than a non-waterproof shoe.
-Socks like the MH500, MH520 and MH900 with a medium upper are therefore preferable for wicking away perspiration and reducing friction.
+Mid-length socks like the MH500, MH520 and MH900 are therefore preferable for absorbing perspiration and reducing overheating.

 The original insole in your boots is designed to accommodate most feet.
 A change of insole can bring:

 1. Improved support: some soles are preformed or reinforced to better support the arch of the foot.
 2. More comfort: the insoles can also provide heat and/or cushioning.